Chicken 65 recipe | Hyderabadi Chicken 65 | Indian Chicken starter

 However, at home, you can use chicken with bone too.
 Cooking time will slightly vary.

-Use Egg: Egg binds the masala well.
-There is an even coating around the chicken pieces.
-Egg helps to give a lighter texture and chicken pieces do not get hard after frying.
+Use Egg: Egg helps the main coating stick to the chicken pieces while deep frying.
+Because of the egg, there is an even coating around the chicken pieces.
+It helps to give a lighter texture and chicken pieces do not get hard after frying.
 Without the egg, the masala will be loose, and while frying will leave the chicken pieces.

-Do not use more eggs: A small egg is enough for 250-500 gms chicken.
+Do not use more eggs: A small egg is enough for 250-500 gms of chicken.
 If the size of the egg is large, add only half.
-If the quantity of egg is more, not only the chicken will be soggy but it will have an egg smell.
+If the quantity of eggs is more, not only the chicken will be soggy but it will have an egg smell.